Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Existence of Symmetric First-Price Equilibrium

 The first condition can be shown to imply primal feasibility, the second implies dual feasibility, and the third implies complementary slackness.
-Combining this with Lemma~\ref{lagrangian_optimal}, which establishes Lagrange optimality, and applying Theorem 5.1.5 of \cite{bertsekas1998nonlinear} yields Theorem~\ref{optimal_solution}.
-The complete proof of Theorem~\ref{optimal_solution} can be found in Appendix~\ref{appendix_proof_existence}.
+Combining this with Lemma~\ref{lagrangian_optimal}, which establishes Lagrange optimality, and applying Theorem 5.1.5 of \cite{bertsekas1998nonlinear} yields Proposition~\ref{optimal_solution}.
+The complete proof of Proposition~\ref{optimal_solution} can be found in Appendix~\ref{appendix_proof_existence}.